finstack/slate/source/index.md

 ```

 The Users endpoint returns information about *Finstack* users you created,
-whether they are merchants or simply end users.
+whether they are creditors or simply end users.
 The response includes
 the display name and other details about each user.

 ### Parameters